open62541pp/open62541pp/README.md

 - [Easy installation and integration with CMake](#-getting-started)
 - Use modern C++ (C++ 17) and best practices
 - Less hurdle to get started with OPC UA

+The latest stable open62541 release is integrated as a submodule.
+Depending on the value of the CMake flag `UAPP_INTERNAL_OPEN62541`, the submodule or an external open62541 installation is used.
+All open62541 releases since v1.0 are supported and tested in a [CI pipeline][ci-compatibility] with debug/release builds and as static/dynamic library.

 The project is currently in `beta` stage but already used in production.
 Version [`v1.0.0` is planned for the beginning of 2024](https://github.com/open62541pp/open62541pp/milestone/1).
 No (major) breaking changes are expected.